 The Data Protection Act 1998 requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.

-We are registered as a data controller and our registration can be viewed online in the public register at:
+We are registered as a data controller and our registration certification is available here.

 Data Protection Officer (DPO)

 Dr Neil Bhatia has been designated as the Data Protection Officer for the surgery

 If you have concerns or are unhappy about any of our services, please contact the Business Manager.
 Details of how to complain are available in surgery.

 For independent advice about data protection, privacy, and data sharing issues, you can contact: